gkapfham/www.gregorykapfhammer-old.com/teaching/cs100F2018/practicals.md

 <li><a href="https://github.com/Allegheny-Computer-Science-100-F2018/cs100-F2018-sheets/releases/download/cs100F2018_sheets-16.0.0/cs100F2018_practical06.pdf">Practical Assignment Six: Practicing the Use of Conditional Logic</a> <p><b>Objective:</b> Create a Java program that states when events occur<br><b>Reading Assignment:</b> Sections 5.1 and 5.3, with a focus on conditional logic</p>

+<li><a href="https://github.com/Allegheny-Computer-Science-100-F2018/cs100-F2018-sheets/releases/download/cs100F2018_sheets-20.0.0/cs100F2018_practical07.pdf">Practical Assignment Seven: Implementing and Evaluating a Password Checker</a> <p><b>Objective:</b> Implement a program that uses conditional logic and iteration<br><b>Reading Assignment:</b> Sections 5.1 and 5.8, with a focus on while loops and conditional logic</p>

 </ul>